-The scope and scale of the biosecurity risk will determine the size of the response team.
-However, the same decision-making processes will be used.
-All responses are modular with work streams attached as necessary.
+The scope and scale of the biosecurity risk will determine the nature and size of the response management structure.
+Consistent decision-making processes are used irrespective of the size of the response.

-Figure 2.2: The response structure as documented in the Biosecurity Response Knowledge Base
+Figure 2.2: The response structure as documented in CIMS with MPI added functions highlighted in green.